flowpoint/mime_json/README.md

 # mime_json
-json file containing iana mime standart
+json file containing iana mime media type standart.

+if you have/make a more complete list, submit a pull-request and i will link it. :)

+python3.6 extract script needs:

+pandas
+lxml
+html5lib
+bs4